-Exclusion Guidelines Agreement
+Bear River Head Start Exclusion Guidelines Agreement

-I have received a copy of Bear River Head d Start's Exclusion Guidelines and understand the guidelines it contains.
-I agree to help protect the health of the other Head Start families and staff by not participating in home visits, the classro oom or attending group activities if I or my child has any illness described in the Exclusion Guide elines, except under the conditions specified in the Guidelines. date signature signature print name print name
+I have received a copy of Bear River Head Start Exclusion Guidelines and understand the guidelines it contains.
+I agree to help protect the health of the other Head Start families and staff by not participating in home visits, the classroom or attending group activities if I or my child has any illness described in the exclusion guidelines, except under the conditions specified in the guidelines.